Pacific Wrecks

 Background

 Jose Luz Holguin was born February 1, 1921 in Santa Ana, California and grew up in Los Angeles.
 He graduated from Belmont High School class of 1940.
 On December 17, 1941 he enlisted in the U.S. Army Air Force (USAAF) as an aviation cadet with serial number 19065910.
-After training, he was commissioned as a 2nd Lieutenant with serial number O-728388 and sent overseas to the South West Pacific Area (SWPA).
+After training as a navigator, he was commissioned as a 2nd Lieutenant with serial number O-728388 and sent overseas to the South West Pacific Area (SWPA).

 Wartime History

-Assigned to the 5th Air Force (5th F), 43rd Bombardment Group (43rd BG) "Ken's Men", 65th Bomb Squadron (65th BS) as a B-17 Flying Fortress navigator flying bombing missions from 7 Mile Drome near Port Moresby.
+Assigned to the 5th Air Force (5th AF), 43rd Bombardment Group (43rd BG) "Ken's Men", 65th Bombardement Squadron (65th BS) as a B-17 Flying Fortress navigator flying bombing missions from 7 Mile Drome near Port Moresby.

 Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement Click For Enlargement